apache/flink/docs/dev/batch/index.md

       <td><strong>Reduce</strong></td>
       <td>
         <p>Combines a group of elements into a single element by repeatedly combining two elements
         into one.
-Reduce may be applied on a full data set, or on a grouped data set.</p>
+Reduce may be applied on a full data set or on a grouped data set.</p>
 {% highlight java %}
 data.reduce(new ReduceFunction<Integer> {
   public Integer reduce(Integer a, Integer b) { return a + b; }
 });
 {% endhighlight %}
+        <p>If the reduce was applied to a grouped data set then you can specify the way that the
+        runtime executes the combine phase of the reduce by supplying a <code>CombineHint</code> to
+        <code>setCombineHint</code>.
+The hash-based strategy should be faster in most cases,
+        especially if the number of different keys is small compared to the number of input elements (eg. 1/10).</p>
       </td>
     </tr>